parindraaa867/mc-vita-networking/README.md

 ## notes

-did this for fun / preservation on hardware i own. no game code or decrypted sony modules in here.
+did this for fun to see if mc can be done in this way